 When you exercise, the brain releases endorphins (2), which affect how the body reacts to pain and stress.
 Endorphins block pain receptors in the brain, helping to reduce the amount of pain you feel from the cramping.
 A short walk, swimming, cycling, and swimming are excellent choices and can help provide relief.

 Endorphins also help with stress.
 But can stress affect your periods?
 Yes, stress negatively affects your menstrual cycle as it may become longer or shorter, your periods may stop or become more painful (6).
-Endorphins help reduce stress which worsens menstrual pain.
+Exercise helps reduce stress which worsens menstrual pain.

 It is also believed that hormonal changes linked to regular exercise reduce the concentration of prostaglandins.
 Prostaglandins cause the muscles and blood vessels in your uterus to contract.
 That is why taking drugs that block the production of prostaglandins like ibuprofen help relieve period cramps.